smrini/NodePuls/client/README.md

 # Install dependencies
 npm install

-# Start development server
+# Start development server (from root directory)
+cd ..
+npm run dev:watch  # Starts both client and server with hot reload

+# Or build client only
-npm start
+npm run build
 ```

-This will start the React development server at `http://localhost:3020`.
+**Note:** The client is integrated with the main NodePuls application.
+Run development commands from the root directory for the best experience.

+The development server will be available at `http://localhost:3020` when running the full application.

 ## 📦 Available Scripts